zeankundev/Graycrown/README.md

 npm run build
 ```
 # pls fix!
-- Player window had issues with minimizing, maximizing and closing the player window
+- Player window had issues with minimizing, maximizing and closing the player window [SOLVED]
+- Fix on duplicating status for multiple batch downloads

 # [Join the discussion on Discord.
 Click the heading to continue!](https://discord.gg/3ujWSgkawv)